slowbot/machining/README.md

 Raster Templates.
 We still use Photoshop.
 Raster based desktop aplications are very good at specific operations that allow for free asscoaition and of art direction.

 * **Typecast**
-Web applications are quickly catching up.
-We do encourage the use of Typecast to experiment with font sizing and type scale.
+We encourage the use of Typecast to experiment with font families, sizing and type scale.

 * **Gridlovers**
-Another form of quick visualization if the Gridlover.
-Once we have some key numbers extracted from Typecast we can expriment with vertical rhytmns and breakpoints.
+We also suggest moving onto Gridlover for layout rules.
+Once we extract some key numbers extracted from Typecast we  experiment with vertical rhytmns and breakpoints.

 Setting up a Project
 -------